-So, what are top companies doing?
+So, what are sales eagles doing?

 As we have seen in the past five years, business acumen and business planning are critical skills that sales reps and managers must possess to compete and win.

 Top companies are already building tactical plans to hit the road running in 2016.
-They have identified their key growth targets, have booked meetings and are in the process of building their customer focused business plans.
+They have identified their key growth targets, have booked meetings and are in the process of building their customer-focused business plans.

-If you have said yes to all 3 points Congratulations!
+If you have said yes to all 3 points, Congratulations!

-If you did not say yes to all 3 points, don’t worry as you can use the next four weeks to get yourself and your team ready.
+If you did not say yes to all 3 points, don’t worry, as you can use the next four weeks to get yourself and your team ready.

 For those who are not ready and will not be prepared by New Year, all I can say is turkeys will be consumed!